XxInvictus/Meka-PMMO/README.md

 ## Overview

 Meka-PMMO provides seamless integration between Mekanism's machines and PMMO's skill system.
-Players now earn XP when using Mekanism's Energized Smelter, just as they would with vanilla furnaces.
+Players now earn SMELTING XP when using Mekanism's Energized Smelter and MINING XP when using the Digital Miner, just as they would with vanilla furnaces and manual mining.

 ### The Problem